 Some common dangerous substances are:

 - thermosetting plastics.

-In general, many building materials such as paint, joint sealant, insulation, wet room slabs, concrete products etcetera, contain certain dangerous substances, which means that one must use different types of protective equipment.
-It is, therefore, important that one reads the product information sheet before using a new product.
+In general, many building materials such as paint, joint sealant, insulation, wet room slabs, concrete products etcetera, contain certain dangerous substances, which requires that different types of protective equipment is used.
+It is therefore important to read the product information sheet before using a new product.

 Fundamental during risk assessment of work with dangerous substances is to work in three steps:

 - Find out which chemical risk sources there are, their dangerous characteristics, and what regulations apply for using the substances.

 - Identify dangerous situations.